Polymer/old-docs-site/app/1.0/docs/devguide/data-system.md

 ### Element initialization

-When an element initializes its local DOM, it configures the properties of its local DOM children's data bindings.
+When an element initializes its local DOM, it configures the properties of its local DOM children and initializes data bindings.

 The host’s values take priority during initialization.
 For example, when a host property is bound to a target property, if both host and target elements specify default values, the parent's default